snyamahmoud/fsnd-linux-server-config/README.md

 window.
 Do NOT log out until you have successfully logged in with the new configuration / user / key, or you might lock yourself out of the system.

+5. Update all installed packages

+Google terms 'ubuntu update packages'

+Manual update is easy -- don't forget you need use sudo to do this, and don't let the different options to apt-get confuse you.

+In the rubric you'll find that for 'exceeds specifications' you need to configure automatic unattended package updates.
+This is a bit controversial, as every update also has a chance to break your system due to configuration or setup changes you need to implement in your applications to run them on the newer versions of your platform (web server, databases etc.).

+It is, however, possible to only install security updates automatically.
+This might be a good compromise depending on your needs.
+Security updates should be installed as soon as possible, and the distributions (usually) don't include dangerous changes / updates in security updates.
+You still should subscribe to the security announcement channels of the distribution you are using, and of course monitor the activity of any automatic updates you have set up.

+Google terms 'ubuntu automatic security updates'

+Addendum: sending / delivering local email

+Some tasks ask for notification emails being sent in certain situations.

+For this to work, you need a local MTA (mail transport agent) to be installed that will accept and deliver the emails.
+The most popular alternatives on linux systems are sendmail, exim4 and postfix, of which I _think_ postfix is easiest to configure.
+The ubuntu package even contains a few default configurations, of which 'local-only' is sufficient for this project.

+The choice of MTA is subjective, of course.

+If you want to learn more about email systems and the abbreviations used to describe them, google 'mta mua'. ('MUA' is the mail user agent, the mail client an end user used for handling email.)

+If you choose postfix, googling 'ubuntu postfix' will point you at the official ubuntu manual section.